PQuod/pquod/README.md

 My artist website is [there](http://luciedesaubliaux.fr)

-- 🔭 I’m currently working on a jekyll theme named Simply Cyan, the Maison de la Poésie de Rennes website and library manager and a database about literary quotes and special links between readings
+- 🔭 Ijustreleased a jekyll theme named [Simply Cyan](https://github.com/PQuod/simply-cyan-theme), and I'm currently working on the Maison de la Poésie de Rennes website and library manager and a database about literary quotes and special links between readings
 - 🌱 I’m currently perfectioning js
 - 📫 How to reach me: l.desaubliaux@gmail.com